 Often a symbol of emotional and financial investment, there are a lot of sentiments attached to the natural diamond jewelry you own.
 Hence, to keep it shining forever, the diamond must be valued, and its signature sparkle should be taken care of.
 According to experts, the oil deposited from the mere touch of a human finger can cause dirt to collect and affect the brilliance of this gemstone.
 These billion-year-old natural diamonds need proper care and cleaning to retain their natural sparkle.
-No matter where your precious diamond jewelry stands on the diamond clarity chart, keep your natural diamonds sparkling with some of the best tips and tricks that we have curated to care for your natural diamond jewelry.
+No matter where your precious jewelry stands on the clarity chart, we’ve got the best tips and how-to’s on cleaning diamond jewelry and keep the sparkle going.

 - The simplest way to keep your diamonds squeaky clean is to soak them in a gentle and mild de-greasing solution, such as a warm and diluted dish soap water or an ammonia-based household cleaner, once or twice a week.